interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 Blockchains are distributed, peer-to-peer systems that provide consensus over a single shared state.
 Any blockchain that supports escrowed funds transfers is in principle capable of acting as a ledger connected to the Interledger.

 Bitcoin for instance supports multiple credits and debits as well as SHA-256 hashlocked escrow transfers which means it can participate in OTP/ILP and UTP/ILP Interledger transactions.
+Bitcoin's BIP-65 enhancement proposal provides the timeouts required for Basic level support.

 #### Legacy Protocols (e.g. ACH, ISO 20022)